Publications

 title={Computational Complexity of the {\(\alpha\)}-Ham-Sandwich Problem},

-booktitle={The 47th International Colloquium on Automata, Languages and Programming (ICALP 2020)},
+booktitle={47th International Colloquium on Automata, Languages, and Programming (ICALP 2020)},

 }